-Nature Goop puts a fun, outdoorsy twist on our traditional 2-ingredient Goop recipe.
+Nature Goop puts a fun, outdoorsy twist on our traditional 2-ingredient Oobleck recipe.
 Kids can explore flowers and leaves from the garden while getting in a good dose of magical sensory play.
 It’s a wonderful simple science activity for toddlers and preschoolers, and all you need are two ingredients and your own backyard.

-The first time that we made goop, we used our basic Goop recipe which is just two ingredients: corn starch and water.
+The first time that we made goop, we used our basic Oobleck recipe which is just two ingredients: corn starch and water.
 The result is a liquid that turns to a solid and back into a liquid again.
 It’s so fun to play with and it feels amazing in your hands!

 Katie (from Happily Ever Mom) and her kids made Nature Goop recently, and they’re about to tell us all about it.